-Hence, continuity is upheld, not only through performance but also in the narrative structuring of this sequel.
-Scripted by John Carpenter and Debra Hill Halloween II takes up from exactly the moment the original film ended and it is to the film makers credit that despite this passage of nearly four years between films the visual time lapse is virtually unperceivable.
-Doctor Sam Loomis (Donald Pleasance) sends Michael Myers (Dick Warlock) over a second story balcony to his presumed death by firing six slugs into him from his revolver.
+Scripted by John Carpenter and Debra Hill Halloween II takes up exactly where the original ended and it is to the film makers' credit that despite the passage of nearly four years between the two films, the time lapse is virtually imperceivable.
+Doctor Sam Loomis (Donald Pleasance) sends Michael Myers (Dick Warlock) over a second story balcony to his presumed death by firing six slugs into him with his revolver.
 Regrettably, the inhuman Michael is immune to gunfire.
 He gets up and continues his bloodthirsty pursuit of Laurie Strode (Jamie Lee Curtis), the only survivor from the first movie.

-After witnessing the slaughter of virtually all her high school friends, Laurie is in a state of shock.
+After witnessing the slaughter of virtually all her high school friends, Laurie is in a state of catatonia.
 She is hurried to Haddonfield Memorial Hospital by attending EMS workers Budd (Leo Rossi) and Jimmy (Lance Guest) for treatment (In the original script by Hill and Carpenter Michael stalked Laurie through her new high rise apartment complex).
+The hospital is well staffed but totally unprepared for the evil lurking just outside.
+Dr. Mixter (Ford Rainey) administers a powerful sedative that leaves Laurie incoherent and barely conscious.
+Meanwhile, Michael has arrived at the hospital to inflict his carnage.
+Systematically he picks off the staff one at a time and in the most terrifyingly creative ways.

 In the meantime, Laurie becomes semi-conscious.
 Realizing she must escape Michael once more, Laurie stumbles through the bowels of the hospital, crawling on wounded hands and knees through tight windows and air ducts until Sam Loomis arrives.
 He confronts Michael inside one of the operating rooms, opens the valves on the oxygen tanks and instructs Laurie to run for her life, moments before igniting the tainted air with an open flame from his cigarette lighter.
 Michael emerges from this blaze as a human torch but falls to his 'presumed death' inches away from Laurie.

-But by far the most impressive extra is the feature length docu-tainment, Andrew J. Kuehn's Terror in the Isles, narrated by Donald Pleasence and Nancy Allen.
-This retrospective of horror/suspense and sci-fi movies covers everything from Hitchock's To Catch a Thief and De Palma's Dressed to Kill to Abbott & Costello meet Frankenstein, Forbidden Planet, The Birds, The Exorcist, The Omen, Halloween and Jaws and just about everything in between.
+For this 30th Anniversary Universal has added some meaningful extras.
+Besides getting virtually all of the scenes shot for the television release included as outtakes (it would have been nice to have the entire TV version included, as in Shout!’s offering) we also get the TV ending that has Laurie reunited with Jimmy in the back of an ambulance.
+In the theatrical cut Jimmy slips and falls in a pool of blood siphoned from Nurse Alves, presumably dying from the fall by cracking open his skull.
+But by far the most impressive extra included herein is the feature length docu-tainment, Andrew J. Kuehn's Terror in the Isles, narrated by Donald Pleasance and Nancy Allen.
+This retrospective on horror/suspense and sci-fi movies covers everything from Hitchock's To Catch a Thief and De Palma's Dressed to Kill to Abbott & Costello meet Frankenstein, Forbidden Planet, The Birds, The Exorcist, The Omen, Halloween and Jaws and just about everything in between.
 Great stuff!
 Bottom line: Halloween II on Blu comes highly recommended!
 A must have!

 FILM RATING (out of 5 - 5 being the best)